Skip to content

 Velmont Crest’s UAE accounting specialists provide outsourced payroll processing for UAE SMEs including correct maternity-leave handling under Federal Decree-Law No. 33 of 2021.
 The standard engagement covers monthly payroll processing, WPS or zone-specific submission, gratuity and leave-accrual tracking including maternity continuation, payslip generation, return-to-work documentation and the supporting payroll-register evidence MoHRE inspectors and auditors expect.

 We coordinate with the client’s PRO for visa-related work and with the client’s HR adviser on policy drafting where requested.
-We publish transparent pricing and offer a free discovery call.
+Scope and fees are set per engagement — get a quote or start with a free discovery call, and see what the accounting and bookkeeping service covers.

 We are not a MoHRE-licensed PRO or visa-services agency.
 We are not a Federal Tax Authority registered tax agent.
 Our scope is payroll processing, bookkeeping and the supporting documentation.